 CL-OSB-SNMPv3 Activate SNMPv3 encryption and integrity check

-Measures Activate the encryption and integrity check of the SNMPv3 interface.
-The encryption shall be configured to be performed with AES and the security check with SHA1.
-A passphrase shall be configured for encryption and another one for integrity check.
+Measures Activate the encryption and integrity check for the SNMPv3 interface.
+The encryption should be configured to use AES, and the security check should use SHA1.
+A passphrase should be configured for encryption and another one for the integrity check.

 References

 Needed Access Rights Administrator

 Executed OpenScape Branch: Yes: No:

 Customer Comments and Reasons